-1 I. Introduction
+I. Introduction

-any scholars consider Internationalization of Higher Education Institutions (IHEIs) as a process that is transforming postsecondary education institutions ??Knight 1994; ??night & De Wit 1997).
+any scholars consider Internationalization of Higher Education Institutions (IHEIs) as a process that is transforming postsecondary education institutions (Knight 1994; Knight & De Wit 1997).
 Altbach & Knight (2007) defines IHEIs by focusing on the policies and practices of the academic system, institutions, and individuals to survive in the globalized environment.
 Knight (1999) identifies the policies as those that are aimed at integrating and sustaining the international dimension into the primary mission and functions of the institution.
-She further identifies the activities involved in IHEIs as; student exchange, joint and double programmes, recruitment of international students, employing foreign staff, conducting cross-border research programmes and managing overseas franchises of the institutions.
-More still Teichler (2004) observes that IHEIs is often explained in terms of physical movement of staff and students, academic collaboration and knowledge transfer as well as global education and address an influx of cross border activities of HEIs.
-De Wit et al. ??2005) define IHEIs as the multiple programs, activities and services that fall in the realm of international studies, international exchange programs and technical cooperation.
+She further identifies the activities involved in IHEIs as; student exchange, joint and double programmes, recruitment of international students, employing foreign conducting cross-border research programmes and managing overseas franchises of the institutions.
+More still Teichler (2004) observes that IHEIS is often explained in terms of physical movement of staff and students, academic collaboration and knowledge transfer as well as global education and address an influx of cross border activities of HEIs.
+De Wit et al. (2005) define IHEIs as the multiple programs, activities and services that fall in the realm of international studies, exchange programs technical international cooperation.